CaminoOnPc/DayZ-AirdropRedux/README.md

-# AirDrop Redux mod for DayZ
+# Airdrop mod for DayZ

-AirDrop Redux is overwork of original [AirDrop](https://github.com/mov3ax/airdrop) mod.
-AirDrop Redux is a mod from now and it's required to be installed on both client and server.
+Airdrop is overwork of original [Airdrop](https://github.com/mov3ax/DayZ-Airdrop) mod.
+Airdrop is a mod from now and it's required to be installed on both client and server.

 ## How To Use